Exclusive - Shareholder in Brazil's Oi leans on distressed debt funds for support

 Solus, Silver Point, and Davidson Kempner, a big player in sovereign and territorial debt disputes in Argentina and Puerto Rico, declined to comment.
 Attestor and Centerbridge did not respond to requests for comment.

-Oi, Brazil’s fourth-largest carrier, filed for in-court restructuring 16 months ago, sagging under 65.4 billion reais (15.10 billion pounds) of debt.
+Oi, Brazil’s fourth-largest carrier, filed for in-court restructuring 16 months ago, sagging under 65.4 billion reais (£15.1 billion) of debt.
 At stake is the future of the sole fixed-line telecoms carrier in about one-third of Brazil’s 5,500 municipalities.

 Negotiations to bring Oi out of bankruptcy protection have essentially split into three separate tracks, said the sources, who requested anonymity due to the sensitivity of the issue.